symfony/symfony-docs/validation/custom_constraint.rst

 In case you need to apply some common set of constraints in different places consistently across your application, you can extend the :doc:`Compound constraint </reference/constraints/Compound>`.

-.. versionadded:: 5.1

-    The ``Compound`` constraint was introduced in Symfony 5.1.

 Class Constraint Validator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~